leomakino/learn-data-engineer-topics/DataCamp/Data Engineer Track/16 - Big Data Fundamentals with PySpark/course_notes.md

 ## Classification

+Classification
-Classification is a supervised machine learning algorith for sorting the input data into different categories
+- is a supervised machine learning algorith for sorting the input data into different categories
+- in other words, it identifies which category an item belongs to.
+    - E.g.: Whether an email is spam or non-spam, based on labeled examples of other items

 Logistic regression predicts a binary response based on some variables